johnshearing/bioelectocracy/README.md

              * Levin shows that the underlying cause of cancer is identity.
              * The Cancer of usury would be completely forbidden in Jewish law if Moses had felt the same sense of identity with all people that he felt for his own people (the Jewish people).
              * So there is a clear link between cancer at the scale of macro-organism and group identity.
           * Jesus and Muhammad both warned against usury and it is completely forbidden under Islamic law.
+          * **Usery is not evil, it's cancer.
+Both are just a matter of scale and scope when asking the question "Who is my neighbor?"**

+  ### The foundational question we will be asking as we explore BioElectocracy is:
+  ### What form of Governance most widens the scope of who each of us consider to be neighbors?

+---

+---

+---

+---

+---

+---
+---

+---

+---

-#### Below are notes and links which will be woven into the narative started above.
+**Below are notes and links which will be woven into the narative started above.**
 I have no idea where this is all going.
 The following proverb will be my guide.
 > Proverbs 3:5-6 King James Version